bcaffo/LittleInferenceBook/manuscript/06_common.md

 Standard normal RVs are often labeled {$$}Z{/$$}

-Consider an example, if we say that intelligence quotients are normally distributed with a mean of 100 and a standard deviation of 15, then we are saying that if we randomly sample a person from this population, the probability that they have an IQ of say 120 or larger, is governed by a normal distribution with a mean of 100 and a variance of {$$}15^2{/$$}.
+Consider an example, if we say that intelligence quotients are normally distributed with a mean of 100 and a standard deviation of 15.
+Then, we are saying that if we randomly sample a person from this population, the probability that they have an IQ of say 120 or larger, is governed by a normal distribution with a mean of 100 and a variance of {$$}15^2{/$$}.

 Taken another way, if we know that the population is normally distributed then to estimate everything about the population, we need only estimate the population mean and variance.
-(Estimated by the sample mean and variance.)
+(Estimated by the sample mean and the sample variance.)

 ### Reference quantiles for the standard normal